covid19-bh-machine-learning/master/report/paper.md

 ## Future work

-This report reflect the work initiated within the [COVID-19 Biohackathon of April 2020](https://github.com/virtual-biohackathons/covid-19-bh20) and mostly performed during the event itself.
+This report reflect the work initiated within the [COVID-19 BioHackathon of April 2020](https://github.com/virtual-biohackathons/covid-19-bh20) and mostly performed during the event itself.
 However, there are several interesting outcomes, and the authors are committed in further pursuing them.
 Specifically:
 - the report will be considered for a submission to a conference
 - the code produced in the context of this effort will continue to be developed, aiming for a full automated toolkit for feature extraction.